LivePersonInc/faas-cli/README.md

 ### Deploy

 Deploys a function on the LivePerson functions platform.

-To undeploy a function it has to exist on the LivePerson functions platform.
+To deploy a function it has to exist on the LivePerson functions platform.
 You can use the `push command` in order to ensure this.

 If the passed function is already deployed, it will be redeployed.

-The command can be run from the root directory or functions folder, then it's necessary to pass a functionname.
+The command can be run from the root directory or functions folder, then it's necessary to pass a function name.
 If the user runs the command inside a functions folder, it's not necessary and the command will take the function of the current directory.

 <details>
 <summary>Usage</summary>